nicr9/blog/content/posts/2015-12-06-running-qtcreator-in-docker.md

 <img class=" size-full wp-image-134 aligncenter" src="/wp-content/uploads/2015/11/5954820.png" alt="5954820" width="280" height="280" srcset="/wp-content/uploads/2015/11/5954820.png 280w, /wp-content/uploads/2015/11/5954820-150x150.png 150w, /wp-content/uploads/2015/11/5954820-100x100.png 100w" sizes="(max-width: 280px) 100vw, 280px" />

-## That was then&#8230;
+## That was then...

 I was in college, I had a macbook at the time and I was toying around with writing GUIs with Python/Tkinter.
 I kept fighting against Tkinter's limitations and I finally decided it was time to find something with more power.

 All I remember was putting together the endless list of dependencies and sitting through lectures while they were compiling.
 Clearly I hadn't discovered [homebrew][2] at this point.
-From what I can tell Qt and it's python bindings (pyqt) were added to homebrew around the same time I needed them in 2009, go figure!
+From what I can tell Qt and it's Python bindings (pyqt) were added to homebrew around the same time I needed them in 2009, go figure!

-## &#8230; This is now!
+## ...
+This is now!

 This week I decided to take the latest Qt for a spin and see what I'd been missing all these years!

-I found their [wiki][3] which points to the official download page where you can get an installer for QtCreator with instructions on how to chmod/run it.
-This made me feel a bit uncomfortable for a number of reasons (no signed deb/rpm, no https and twas binary so no source and no insight into what the installer actually does).
+I found their [wiki][3] which points to the official download page where you can get an installer for QtCreator with instructions on how to `chmod`/run it.
+This made me feel a bit uncomfortable for a number of reasons (no signed `.deb`/`.rpm`, no HTTPS and 'twas binary so no source and no insight into what the installer actually does).

 I thought that it'd be a nice idea to run the installer inside a container.
 This isn't a perfect buffer from potential threats of executing untrusted code (see security notes below) but at least it's a first step.